TRR Top 5: Hermès Bags With the Best Resale Value

 The Resale Stats: Hermès Picotin bags hold an average resale value of 72%.

 Why the Picotin is Perfect for Stealth Luxury Lovers: The Picotin, which debuted in 2002, was designed with feed bags and horse troughs in mind, and truly speaks to Hermès’ equestrian heritage.
-With its casual, elegant bucket bag silhouette and subtle padlock, the Picotin is the perfect style for someone who wants that craftsmanship but isn’t into the super recognizable Hermès “Holy Trinity” — the Birkin, Kelly and Constance.
+With its casual, elegant bucket bag silhouette and subtle padlock, the Picotin is the perfect style for someone who wants that craftsmanship but isn’t into the super recognizable Hermès “Holy Trinity” — the Birkin, the Kelly and the Constance.

 What You Should Sell Now: Because Hermès switches their available bag colors and styles on a regular basis, shoppers are always on the hunt for Picotins in the secondary market.
 No matter which color and size you’re thinking of selling, there’s someone out there who wants it.